Skip to Content

 Georges est un vrai Don Juan et il adore draguer les meufs !

-Georges is a real Don Juan and loves to hit on girls.
+Georges is a real Don Juan and he loves flirting with girls!

 Marie s’est faite draguer pendant toute la soirée par Martin.